chadyfrancis18/task-tracker-midterm/docs/midcourse/verification.md

-# Verification and Test Results
+# Verification and Test Results Report

-## 1. Overview
+## 1. Overview and Environment Setup
-This document provides the verification steps, manual checks, and execution results for the Task Tracker application backend.
+This document serves as the official verification and testing log for the Task Tracker backend application.
+The goal is to provide concrete evidence of manual checks, endpoint functionality, and error-handling resilience.

-## 2. Setup and Execution
+### Running the Application Locally
-To run the FastAPI backend locally, the application was started using Uvicorn:
+To spin up the FastAPI server, the application was executed via Uvicorn from the project root:
 ```bash
 uvicorn backend.main:app --reload